 Minoxidil is available topically and orally and effectively increases hair count and the linear growth rate of hair while prolonging anagen duration.
 The known side effects of oral Minoxidil include tachycardia, fluid retention and hypotension.
 Known side effects of topical Minoxidil include dermatitis, hypertrichosis and temporary telogen effluvium.

-There are two types of hair replacement surgery: hair transplantation and follicular unit transplantation.
+There are two types of hair replacement procedures: hair transplantation and follicular unit transplantation.
 Hair transplantation is ideal for people who want to have a modest change in the fullness of their hair.
 Follicular unit transplantation involves scalp reduction procedures.
-People who have this hair replacement surgery get more effective results.
+People who have this hair replacement procedure get more effective results.

 The future of hair replacement